outwatch/outwatch/docs/readme.md

 import cats.effect.SyncIO

 div(
-  managed(SyncIO { myObservable.subscribe(???) }) // this subscription is now bound to the lifetime of the outer div element )
+  managed(myObservable.subscribeF[SyncIOIO](???)), // this subscription is now bound to the lifetime of the outer div element managedSubscribe(myObservable.tapEffect(x => ???).void) // this subscription is now bound to the lifetime of the outer div element
+)
 ```